a-kapset/DevOpsMentoring/README.md

 terraform plan
 ```

-and then if you are ok with results:
+and then if you are happy with results:

 ```bash
 git add .